mramendi/misha-llm-tools/README.md

 And then I dropped smart_scrape.py into that same directory, which is on PYTHONPATH so the tools can import it.

 My setup uses a local LiteLLM proxy which is why in the search tool I can use the openai library to call to the search-enabled Gemini Flash models.
 An excerpt of the LiteLLM proxy config is provided.
-The bug advantage is that Gemini has a generous free tier (500 searches a day!
+The big advantage is that Gemini has a generous free tier - 500 searches a day!
 That is, you get 1000 RPD Gemini 2,5 Flash Lite, 250 RPD Gemini Flash, but inly 500 tootal with Web "grounding".
 Flash Lite fails much of the time so I fall back to Flash while still trying to use the generous Flash Lite allowance first.